steqeq/0000/docs/reference/openmp/openmp.md

 ## OpenMP: Features

 The OpenMP programming model is greatly enhanced with the following new features implemented in the past releases.

-### Asynchronous Behavior in OpenMP Target Regions

-- Multi-threaded offloading on the same device

-The `libomptarget` plugin for GPU offloading allows creation of separate configurable HSA queues per chiplet, which enables two or more threads to concurrently offload to the same device.

-- Parallel memory copy invocations

-Implicit asynchronous execution of single target region enables parallel memory copy invocations.

 ### Unified Shared Memory